gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 We'll skip over the rest of the options, but if you want to provide a healthcheck or specify any limits, you can.

-Click "Next" to proceed to step two.
+Click "Next" to proceed on to step two.

 We can now specify _what_ is providing the capacity for the task.
 We are using "Fargate" so we'll stick with that.
 Below you can choose the CPU and RAM for each container.
 The range is from 0.25 vCPU up until 16 vCPU, and the memory available adjusted too.
 The cost increases accordingly so we'll start off with the smallest size: